This post may contain affiliate links and I earn a small commission from qualifying purchases. For more information please read my disclosure policy.

 5. reducing obesity and the risks associated with it

 Hibiscus antioxidants protect cells, but other plant compounds can also promote weight loss and minimize health problems associated with overweight and obesity.
-There are several studies that have found a link between hibiscus infusion and faster metabolism.
+There are several studies that have found a link between hibiscus tea and faster metabolism.
 Hibiscus extract may even decrease the absorption of starch and sucrose following a meal.

 Another obesity-related disease is non-alcoholic liver steatosis, an overload in liver fat unrelated to alcohol consumption.
-Studies have suggested that hibiscus infusion is good for liver health by preventing the accumulation of fats in it that can lead to cirrhosis, liver cancer and hepatocellular insufficiency.
+Studies have suggested that hibiscus tea is good for liver health by preventing the accumulation of fats in it that can lead to cirrhosis, liver cancer and hepatocellular insufficiency.

 6. Hibiscus as a natural antidepressant